 Coworking spaces in Malta have also been among the quickest to introduce greater flexibility, with different membership structures and options for daily and weekly rates.
 On a recent trip, when I took a workation at the Hilton Malta, it was great to have the option to switch up my surroundings and try somewhere different nearby.

-Coworking spaces in Malta: five of the best
+Coworking spaces in Malta: six of the best

 I was welcomed with a smile wherever I went, both by the space owners and people in the coworking community.
 This gave me the sense that shared office spaces in Malta are positive places to work.